Moving to Argentina

 Argentina is the second largest country on the South American continent, and a destination that continues to pique the interests of expats looking to move abroad.

-With an area 11 times the size of the UK but a population of around 42 million, the nation can appear virtually untouched by the human hand.
+With an area 11 times the size of the UK but a population of around 43 million, the country can appear virtually untouched by the human hand.
 However, the extent of the space and bounds of the natural beauty are only truly appreciated by those that take the plunge and decide to relocate on a more permanent basis.

 On the upside, this has opened the way for a buoyant real estate market and the purchase, by foreigners, of large tracts of land.
 Since then, growth has moved in a general upward direction.

-The economy is agriculturally based – soya is the crop of choice in the northwest; cattle, leading to the production of Argentina’s prized beef, are grazed on the vast open pampas to the west of Buenos Aires; and thousands of acres of vineyards in the Mendoza Province contribute to the republic’s 500 USD million wine industry.
+The economy is agriculturally based – soybeans are the crop of choice in the northwest; cattle, leading to the production of Argentina’s prized beef, are grazed on the vast open pampas to the west of Buenos Aires, and thousands of acres of vineyards in the Mendoza Province contribute to the republic’s wine industry.

-Employment opportunities for expats are limited, outside of being assigned by a large multi-national corporation.
-If expats do consider moving here, a good working knowledge of Spanish (or a translator) is a must.
+Employment opportunities for expats are limited, outside of being assigned by a large multinational corporation, although there are also growing opportunities for English-language teachers.
+If expats do consider moving to Argentina, a good working knowledge of Spanish (or a translator) is a must.